lailabougria/spec/core/spec.md

 based on the authorization level of the client making the request.

 The following defines the specification-defined capabilities:

-#### `enforcecompatibility`
-- Name: `enforcecompatibility`
-- Type: Boolean
-- Description: Indicates whether the server will enforce the `compatibility` value defined by the owning Resource.
-When set to `true` the server MUST generate an error as a result of any attempt to create/update a Resource (or its Versions) that would result in those entities violating the stated compatibility rules.

-  This includes the server rejecting requests to update the `compatibility` attribute's value if any of the Resource's Versions would violate the compatibility rules.

-  A value of `false` indicates that the server MUST NOT perform any compatibility checking.

-  Attempts to change this value from `false` to `true` MUST fail if doing so would result in any existing Version violating the `compatibility` rules defined for the owning Resource.
-- When not specified, the default value MUST be `false`.

 #### `flags`
 - Name: `flags`